dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

   x:foo('hello') -- syntactic sugar for foo(x, 'hello')

-This is one of the features that enables Lua to support object orientation.
+As we shall see, this feature enables Lua to support object orientation.

 A Lua script is called a chunk - and is the unit of compilation in Lua
 ======================================================================